wkubaty/tip-k8s-cni-plugins/README.md

 ```
 where VM is one of: master, worker1, worker2

-Go to master and deploy some ubuntu containers to workers:
+Go to master and deploy some ubuntu containers on workers:
 ```
 kubectl apply -f deploy.yml
 ```